Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Experiments

 \textbf{Quantitative Comparison.} We first show the quantitative comparison on the sythetic datasets and real-world video benchmarks in Table \ref{table:quantitative-results}.
 As shown from Table \ref{table:quantitative-results}, our method achieves the best results in term of full-reference perceptual based metrics LPIPS and DISTS on all synthetic test datasets, indicating that the proposed method is able to reconstruct high-quality plausible details from sequences degraded with complex degradations.
-Although methods like DBVSR have better performance in terms of PSNR or SSIM, they tend to generate blurry results, as demonstrated in the LPIPS and DISTS metrics.
-As for real-world VSR dataset VideoLQ, our methods achieves the best performance in terms of NIQE and BRISQUE and the second best results in terms of MUSIQ, which reflects its strong capability to enhance the real-world videos and generate realistic details and textures.
+Although methods like DBVSR may achieve better performance in terms of PSNR or SSIM on some datasets, they tend to generate blurry results, as demonstrated in the LPIPS and DISTS metrics.
+In terms of VMAF, our model achieves the best or second best results.
+As for real-world VSR dataset VideoLQ, our methods achieves the best performance in terms of NIQE, BRISQUE, and DOVER and the second best results in terms of MUSIQ, which reflects its strong capability to enhance the real-world videos and generate realistic details and textures.

-\textbf{Qualitative Comparison.} To demonstrate the effectiveness of MGLD, we visualize the VSR results on synthetic datasets in Figure \ref{figure:visual-comparison-syn} and the results on real-world VideoLQ in Figure \ref{figure:visual-comparison-real}.
-One can see that MGLD is capable of removing complex spatial-variant degradations and generating realistic details, outperforming other state-of-the-art real-world VSR algorithms.
-On synthetic datasets, as shown in Figure \ref{figure:visual-comparison-syn}, our method can well reconstruct the structure while generating plausible details under complex degradations.
-On real-world videos, as shown by the example of sequence 008 in Figure \ref{figure:visual-comparison-real}, MGLD reconstructs clearer characters and patterns than competing methods.
-For the example of sequence 049, MGLD not only reconstructs the structure of the windows, and at the same time generates plausible exterior structure of the brick wall.
-More visual comparisons and sequence comparisons can be found in Section \ref{more-visual-results-1} and Section \ref{more-visual-results-2}, respectively.
+\textbf{Qualitative Comparison.} To demonstrate the effectiveness of MGLD-VSR, we visualize the VSR results on synthetic datasets in Figure \ref{figure:visual-comparison-syn} and the results on real-world VideoLQ in Figure \ref{figure:visual-comparison-real}.
+One can see that MGLD-VSR can remove complex spatial-variant degradations and generate realistic details, outperforming other state-of-the-art real-world VSR algorithms.
+On synthetic datasets, as shown in Figure \ref{figure:visual-comparison-syn}, MGLD-VSR can well reconstruct the structure while generating plausible details under complex degradations.
+On real-world videos, as shown by the example of sequence 008 in Figure \ref{figure:visual-comparison-real}, MGLD-VSR reconstructs clearer characters and patterns than competing methods.
+For the example of sequence 013, MGLD-VSR not only reconstructs the structure of the windows, and at the same time generates plausible exterior structure of the brick wall.
+More visual comparisons can be found in the \textbf{supplementary materials}.